Research, processing and product innovation for foods and value-added products

 Lipids and Antioxidants

-Mehmet Tulbek, PhD, Director, AGT Foods R&D Centre, AGT Food and Ingredients Inc., Canada; Janitha Wanasundara, PhD, Research Scientist, Saskatoon Research and Development Centre, Agriculture and Agri-Food Canada; and Martin Scanlon, Professor and Dean of the Faculty of Agriculture and Food Sciences, Food and Human Nutritional Sciences, University of Manitoba, Canada
+Mehmet Tulbek, PhD, President, Saskatchewan Food Industry Development Centre, Canada; Janitha Wanasundara, PhD, Research Scientist, Saskatoon Research and Development Centre, Agriculture and Agri-Food Canada; and Martin Scanlon, Professor and Dean of the Faculty of Agriculture and Food Sciences, Food and Human Nutritional Sciences, University of Manitoba, Canada

 This session focuses on lipids and antioxidants, in particular from canola and mustard crops.